 The fighter will be equipped with newer stealth technologies and will have the ability to carry a large number of weapons.
 It will also boost the ability to operate at a very large intercept radius.

-According to Russian newspaper Izvestia, the new fighter would be able to intercept hypersonic missiles; it would carry a multifunctional long-range interceptor missile system, which will dispense a number of sub-missiles.
+According to the Russian newspaper Izvestia, the new fighter would be able to intercept hypersonic missiles; it would carry a multifunctional long-range interceptor missile system, which will dispense a number of sub-missiles.

-The fighter will also possess an anti-missile laser along with the ability to operate at very high altitudes, and even in near space, media reports reveal.
+The fighter will also possess an anti-missile laser along with the ability to operate at very high altitudes and even in near space, media reports reveal.